VortexCoyote/x3tr0v.github.io/about.md

 I'm a game programmer who's mostly interested in tools development and back-end development in general.

-I like cooperating, communicating with and helping other people, which is where my interest in tools development comes from.
-A part of that is also present in my interest in back-end development, since I love to build and design big systems with simple and userfriendly interfaces for others to use!
+My main interest in tools, engine and back-end development stems from my love of cooperating with and helping other people.
+I like building and designing big systems with user-friendly interfaces that can potentially streamline the game development process.

 [Here](../assets/resume.pdf) is my resume.